PayPal Holdings, Inc. (NASDAQ:PYPL) Shares Purchased by Great Diamond Partners LLC

-Great Diamond Partners LLC boosted its stake in shares of PayPal Holdings, Inc. (NASDAQ:PYPL – Get Rating) by 4.9% during the second quarter, according to its most recent Form 13F filing with the SEC.
-The fund owned 5,985 shares of the credit services provider’s stock after buying an additional 278 shares during the period.
+Great Diamond Partners LLC raised its holdings in PayPal Holdings, Inc. (NASDAQ:PYPL – Get Rating) by 4.9% in the second quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The fund owned 5,985 shares of the credit services provider’s stock after acquiring an additional 278 shares during the period.
 Great Diamond Partners LLC’s holdings in PayPal were worth $417,000 at the end of the most recent quarter.

-Several other large investors also recently added to or reduced their stakes in the stock.
-Wiley BROS.
-Aintree Capital LLC raised its position in PayPal by 1.9% in the first quarter.
-Wiley BROS.
-Aintree Capital LLC now owns 4,892 shares of the credit services provider’s stock valued at $566,000 after purchasing an additional 90 shares during the period.
-Auxier Asset Management increased its position in shares of PayPal by 6.4% during the 4th quarter.
-Auxier Asset Management now owns 1,667 shares of the credit services provider’s stock worth $314,000 after purchasing an additional 100 shares during the last quarter.
-Front Row Advisors LLC raised its holdings in PayPal by 7.5% in the 4th quarter.
-Front Row Advisors LLC now owns 1,441 shares of the credit services provider’s stock valued at $272,000 after buying an additional 100 shares during the period.
-First Command Bank lifted its position in PayPal by 5.2% in the first quarter.
-First Command Bank now owns 2,023 shares of the credit services provider’s stock valued at $234,000 after buying an additional 100 shares during the last quarter.
-Finally, RB Capital Management LLC boosted its stake in PayPal by 0.7% during the first quarter.
-RB Capital Management LLC now owns 14,967 shares of the credit services provider’s stock worth $1,731,000 after buying an additional 102 shares during the period.
-70.67% of the stock is currently owned by hedge funds and other institutional investors.
+A number of other institutional investors have also bought and sold shares of PYPL.
+Vanguard Group Inc. boosted its holdings in PayPal by 0.4% in the 1st quarter.
+Vanguard Group Inc. now owns 94,427,651 shares of the credit services provider’s stock valued at $10,920,558,000 after purchasing an additional 349,411 shares during the last quarter.
+BlackRock Inc. lifted its holdings in PayPal by 3.0% in the first quarter.
+BlackRock Inc. now owns 78,254,181 shares of the credit services provider’s stock valued at $9,050,097,000 after acquiring an additional 2,266,699 shares during the last quarter.
+Comprehensive Financial Management LLC grew its position in PayPal by 6.7% in the first quarter.
+Comprehensive Financial Management LLC now owns 32,006,618 shares of the credit services provider’s stock worth $3,701,565,000 after acquiring an additional 2,018,310 shares during the period.
+Fisher Asset Management LLC raised its position in PayPal by 16.0% in the first quarter.
+Fisher Asset Management LLC now owns 16,777,545 shares of the credit services provider’s stock valued at $1,940,323,000 after purchasing an additional 2,308,557 shares during the period.
+Finally, Northern Trust Corp raised its position in PayPal by 1.2% in the first quarter.
+Northern Trust Corp now owns 13,155,190 shares of the credit services provider’s stock valued at $1,521,399,000 after purchasing an additional 162,373 shares during the period.
+70.67% of the stock is owned by hedge funds and other institutional investors.

 PayPal Profile